2021 Forestry Degree Guide

 When deciding on a school, keep in mind employers often employ applicants who have degrees from programs that are accredited by the Society of American Foresters (SAF) and other organizations.

-There are 94 schools offering degrees in forestry in the United States.
-Our 2020 Best Colleges for Forestry ranking analyzes 32 of these schools to determine the best overall colleges for forestry students.
+Forestry was the 189th most popular major in the 2021-2022 school year.
+Colleges in the United States reported awarding 2,247 degrees in this year alone.
+This year's Best Forestry Schools ranking compares 36 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of forestry programs later in this article.

 A career in forestry requires a strong background in science, math, and computer science.
 A successful forester loves the outdoors and enjoys problem solving.
 Since a lot of the job requires being outside, you should be passionate about the outdoors and in good physical shape.
 You must also have strong analytical and critical thinking skills so you can properly analyze the data collected and decide how to best approach issues concerning trees, their production and product collection, and their relationship to local populations.